 Make sure to stop by the Sulayman mountain, a Unesco world heritage site.
 This historical and sacred place is a major gathering and praying are for Muslims, as well as a place of pilgrimage pre-Islam.
 You’ll also find there a museum carved into the mountain, that exhibits archeological and historical findings as well as information on the vegetation and animals of the region.
 Enjoy the panoramic view on Osh and the valley and a hike on the mountain before finishing your visit.

 How to get there?

-There are Chinese sleeper buses that leave from the bus station to Osh.
-The bus leaves on Wednesdays, Thursdays and Sundays at 8pm.
+Chinese overnight buses leave from the bus station to Osh on Wednesday, Thursday and Sunday at 8 p.m.
 However, it is necessary to book tickets a day before departure.
-The cash register opens from 8:30 to 5 pm with a lunch break between 12pm and 1pm.
-If you want to go to Osh this winter, you might want to check that the road is open.
+The cash register opens from 8:30 a.m. to 5 pm with a break for lunch.

 You can also take a collective taxi from Bishkek to Osh.
 If you want to go to Osh winter, check that this road is open and not too icy.
 The road takes more or less 12 hours, depending on the weather conditions.